djtoler/URL-Shortener-Deployment2/Deployment2JenkinsMarkdown.md

 7. Click on the "Install without restart" button.

 ## 3. Install Python
-#### *WHY: We need Python installed on our machine to run our application because our application is written in Python*
+#### *WHY: We need Python installed on our machine to run our application because our application is written in Python.
+The Python version we will be using will give us the dependencies and libraries we need for our application code to function as expected*

 To install Python on your EC2 instance, execute the following commands: